-Saluda Hydro Relicensing Lake and Land Management Technical Working Committee and as such falls under the responsibility of the Land Department.
+Fringeland is that strip of land owned by SCE&G located between the 360 foot contour and the FERC Project Boundary Line.
+Fringeland is real estate and as such falls under the responsibility of the Land Department.
 The use of all fringeland is categorized under a Land Use Classification Plan.
 Fringeland under the Development Category is generally available for purchase by the adjoining back property owner subject to Land Department and FERC review and regulation.
 However, as landowner, the Company retains the discretion to determine the availability of parcels for sale on an individual basis.
 Residential landowners, who have property behind SCE&G fringeland will have the right of access by foot to and from the lake.
-However, they will not be allowed to encroach with improvements, cut any trees or shrubs, place any water- oriented encroachments (dock or ramp) or otherwise alter the fringeland without written consent from the Lake Management Department.
+However, they will not be allowed to encroach with improvements, cut any trees or shrubs, place any water-oriented encroachments (dock or ramp) or otherwise alter the fringeland without written consent from the Lake Management Department.
 Appropriate action will be initiated to address such unauthorized violations.
 Upon the sale of fringeland to an individual, SCE&G generally retains title to a 75 foot buffer zone adjacent to the 360 foot contour.

-Any unauthorized clearing of the trees or underbrush in the 75 foot buffer Formatted: Font: Not Italic zone will result in the immediate cancellation of the individual's dock permit as well as possible legal action to require the revegetation of the affected area.
+Any unauthorized clearing of the trees or underbrush in the 75 foot buffer zone will result in the immediate cancellation of the individual's dock permit as well as possible legal action to require the revegetation of the affected area.
 Removal of merchantable timber will require reimbursement to South Carolina Electric & Gas Company subject to valuation of the Land Department.

-X. WATER REMOVAL FROM THE LAKE [Move this section to after Moorings] Deleted: 1.
-Application for a Permit [Commercial and residential requests for water withdrawals should contact SCE&G for permit applications and additional information.
-Water removal permits for residential property will be for irrigation purposes only.] [note - verify this information is in the SMP] Applications for a commercial permit to remove water may be submitted to SCE&G. SCE&G will deny the application if it appears to conflict with the public interest.
-If not, it will be forwarded to EEDC for exercised - SCE&C will not application of the second secon Deleted: be forwarded to FERC for approval if required.
+X. WATER REMOVAL FROM THE LAKE [Move this section to after Moorings]

+1. Application for a Permit [Commercial and residential requests for water withdrawals should contact SCE&G for permit applications and additional information.
+Water removal permits for residential property will be for irrigation purposes only.]

+[note - verify this information is in the SMP] Applications for a commercial permit to remove water may be submitted to SCE&G. SCE&G will deny the application if it appears to conflict with the public interest.
+If not, it will be forwarded to FERC for approval if required.
 SCE&G will not endorse such applications.
 SCE&G will impose limits in granting permits for approved applications.
 The applicant will be required to compensate SCE&G for water withdrawn and to bear expenses of filing the application.

 Deleted: Water removal for residential property must be for irrigation purposes only.
-Page 19 of 24 Kleinschmidt Energy & Water Resource Consultants h